 The long ribbon of icons at the bottom of the Mac's screen is called the Dock.
 The Dock is the primary method of launching applications on the Mac.
 It also shows the status of applications; for example, which programs are currently running.
 Dock icons can also display application-specific information, such as how many unread email messages you have (Apple Mail), graphs showing memory resource usage (Activity Monitor), or the current date (iCal).

-Just as Microsoft adds a few applications to the Start menu, Apple populates the Dock with a few applications, including the Finder, Mail, Safari (the default web browser), Address Book, iCal, any iLife applications you may have, and System Preferences, which lets you adjust how your Mac works.
+Just as Microsoft adds a few applications to the Start menu, Apple populates the Dock with a few applications, including the Finder, Mail, Safari (the default web browser), Contacts, Calendar, any iLife applications you may have, and System Preferences, which lets you adjust how your Mac works.
 As you've done with the Windows Start menu, over time you will no doubt add more applications to the Dock.

 Pinning applications in Windows is one of the ways you can add important or frequently used applications to the Start menu.
 On the Mac, you can add an application to the Dock by dragging its icon to wherever you want it to appear in the Dock.
 The surrounding Dock icons will move out of the way to make room.
 Once an application icon displays in the Dock, you can launch the application by clicking the icon.